OdisseasKorovesis/NatoursExtension/README.md

 # Natours Extension

-Natours is a fictional tour company.
-Its landing page was built by me following the design explained by Jonas Schmedtmann as part of his
-Advanced CSS & Sass course on Udemy.
+Frontend website designed as part of the Advanced CSS & Sass course and extended beyond the initial deisgn shown in the course.

-The three additional pages (About, All-Tours & Tour) are an extension to the original website and were built and designed by me, using HTML, pure CSS along with the Sass pre-processor
-(specifically using SCSS syntax).
+Technologies used include just HTML and pure CSS along with the Sass pre-processero (specifically using SCSS syntax).